-CO1 Ability to perform simple analysis of Nanoelectronic devices and calculate the density of states in Nanoelectronic devices.
-CO2 Ability to perform in-depth analysis of self assemblyin Nanoelectronic devices Nano Electronics and Nano Micro fabrication course is designed to encompass CO3 all these aspects, viz., nano and micro regime design, simulation and fabrication and all types of IC's, micro fludics.
+CO1 Ability to perform simple analysis of Nanoelectronic devices and calculate the 001 density of states in Nanoelectronic devices.
+CO2 Ability to perform in-depth analysis of self assemblyin Nanoelectronic devices 02 Nano Electronics and Nano Micro fabrication course is designed to encompass Ivano Electronics and Ivano Micro fabrication course is designed to encompass CO3 all these aspects, viz., nano and micro regime design, simulation and fabrication and all types of IC's, micro fludics.
 It is expected that, after undergoing this course, the students will acquire both CO4 theoretical knowledge and practical skills in diverse upcoming areas of current technology.

-Unit Unit Title Intended learning Chapters (Programme specific qualification attributes K1, K2, K3, K4) Hours of Instruction I Introduction & ethical issues What is Nanotechnology - Advantages - Scope - Limits of Nanotechnology - Solutions cause Problems - Change causes 10
+Syllabus Unit Unit Title Intended learning Chapters (Programme specific qualification Hours of Instruction attributes K1, K2, K3, K4) Introduction & What is Nanotechnology - Advantages - Ι Scope - Limits of Nanotechnology - 10 ethical issues Solutions cause Problems - Change causes